-On September 19, 2017, the Montana Supreme Court ruled in favor of the ACLU of Montana’s challenge to the Attorney General’s review of the ballot statement and fiscal impact statement accompanying the proposed transgender discrimination initiative, I-183.
+On September 19, the Montana Supreme Court ruled in favor of the ACLU-MT’s challenge to the Attorney General’s review of the ballot statement and fiscal impact statement accompanying the proposed transgender discrimination initiative, I-183.

 The Court found that I-183’s societal and economic consequences were inadequately explained by the ballot initiative's original statements.
 The Attorney General now must revise the statements in a way that makes plain the impact I-183 would have on taxpayers, local government, and transgender and intersex Montanans.